Research

-Pay-Per-Placement PR Agencies: Definition, Risks, and How the Model Works (2026)
+Pay-Per-Placement PR Agencies: Definition, Risks, and How the Model Works in the AI Era (2026)

-Pay-Per-Placement PR Agencies: Definition, Risks, and How the Model Works (2026) #
+Pay-Per-Placement PR Agencies: Definition, Risks, and How the Model Works in the AI Era (2026) #

-Pay-per-placement PR agencies bill on outcomes, usually a secured media mention or published placement, instead of a flat monthly retainer.
-The model is simple.
+Pay-per-placement PR agencies bill on outcomes — a secured media mention, a published placement — instead of a flat monthly retainer.
 The agency gets paid when the placement happens.
-The catch is also simple: if the placement is thin, synthetic, or poorly disclosed, the client buys noise, not authority (FTC, 2023; PRSA, n.d.).
+The catch: if the placement is thin, synthetic, or poorly disclosed, the client buys noise, not authority (FTC, 2023; PRSA, n.d.).

 What pay-per-placement PR means #